rprkh/Music-Genre-Recommender/README.md

 # Music Genre Recognizer

-The Light Gradient Boosting Machine (LGBM) model is capable of recognizing 10 different genres of music, achieving an accuracy of 90% of the test set, an F1 score of 0.90 and an RMSE of 1.03.
+Trained a Light Gradient Boosting Machine (LGBM) model to identify 10 different genres of music, with an accuracy of 90% on the test set, an F1 score of 0.90 and an RMSE of 1.03.

-Optuna was used to perform hyperparameter tuning and improve the accuracy of the model by 8% on the test set.
 The model is deployed using Flask.

+Optuna was used to perform hyperparameter tuning and improve the accuracy of the model by 8% (from 82% to 90%).
 Once an audio file is uploaded to the website by the user 58 different features are extracted and passed to the model, to accurately identify the genre of music.

 ### Dataset Used

 https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification

+### Flask App

 ### Comparison of Different ML Models